Skip to main content

 About

-Primal Planet is a single player and multiplayer arcade action adventure game.
+Primal Planet is a single player action game.
 It was developed by Seethingswarm and was released on July 28, 2025.
-It received very positive reviews from players.
+It received positive reviews from players.

 PERFECT FOR STEAM DECK!
 About the GamePrimal Planet is a solo developed metroidvania that combines survival and crafting elements with a pixel-perfect aesthetic and an action-packed story, and it's all taking place on a lush planet filled with dinosaurs.
 Uncover the StoryEmbark on a thrilling journey as you follow the gripping tale of a cave dweller fighting to protect his family.
 Survive a b…